AminAdel/webcolors/README.md

 ## quick start
 There are 2 files in the dist folder, insert them in your html code.

-The js file is for gradinet colors only.
+The js file is for gradient colors only.
 If you don't need it you won't have to insert that.
 This file needs jquery, so insert jquery before it.